 Gian Lorenzo Bernini (1598-1680) acquired great fame as a talented and skilled sculptor very early in his career.
-He initially worked as assistant to his father Pietro, a Florentine sculptor, on the decoration of Villa Borghese, but he soon received direct commissions from Cardinal Scipione Borghese.
-They included a marble bust of the cardinal (it opens in another window), the first of a long series which portrayed some of the key personages of Rome including the Popes.
+He initially worked as assistant to his father Pietro, a Florentine sculptor, on the decoration of Villa Borghese.

 Catherine de Medici, Henry's widow continued the construction of the Louvre, but in 1564 she decided to build Palais des Tuileries, a new palace to the west of the Louvre with a large garden.
 The palace was used as a royal residence by many kings and eventually by Emperors Napoleon I and III.
 It was destroyed by a fire set in 1871 during the last days of the Paris Commune and it was never rebuilt.
 Its approximate location is marked by Arc du Carrousel, a triumphal arch resembling Arco di Costantino in Rome.

-Buildings linking the Louvre to the Tuileries (redesigned by Hector Lefuel at the time of Emperor Napoleon III)
+Buildings linking the Louvre to the Tuileries (redesigned by Hector Lefuel for Emperor Napoleon III)

 In the XIIIth century the Popes built a corridor (Passetto) to reach the fortress of Castel Sant'Angelo from their palace in the Vatican.
 In 1565 Cosimo de Medici, Duke of Florence, commissioned Giorgio Vasari a direct passage between Palazzo Vecchio, the see of the government and Palazzo Pitti, where he resided.
 Similar passages which allowed rulers to seek refuge in a more secure location were built elsewhere in Italy as at Castiglion del Lago.
 Catherine de Medici decided to link the Tuileries to the Louvre (which at the time was protected by a moat) by a covered passage, which was eventually replaced by a series of imposing buildings.